Gradient estimators for parameter inference in discrete stochastic kinetic models

-Since the mean and variance of $N_s$ are constant in steady state, $(N_s-\mathbb{E}[N_s])^2$~is independent of~$s$, and the entire $s$-dependence arises from the accumulated score term $\sum_{r \leq s} {\rm d}\log p(I_r) / {\rm d} k$.
-At each Gillespie step, the score function is incremented by a finite contribution: it is positive when a dissociation reaction is sampled and negative when an association reaction occurs, with identical magnitude in both cases (Supplementary Material Section~IC).
+} Since the mean and variance of $N_s$ are constant in steady state, $(N_s-\langle N_s \rangle)^2$~is independent of~$s$, and the entire $s$-dependence arises from the accumulated score term $\sum_{r \leq s} {\rm d}\log p(\Delta N_r \mid N_{r-1}) / {\rm d} k$.
+At each Gillespie step, the score function is incremented by a finite contribution, which is positive when a dissociation reaction is sampled and negative when an association reaction occurs, with identical magnitude in both cases (Supplementary Material Section \ref{SMsec:sso__variance_sf}).
 Thus, the accumulated score after $s$ steps can be viewed as a sum of binary random variables with zero mean and approximately constant variance, reminiscent of a symmetric random walk.
-As a result, its variance grows linearly with $s$, implying that $\operatorname{Var}\!\left[\mathcal{G}_{\rm SF}(N_s)\right] \sim s$.
-This linear scaling explains why the SF~estimator performs better than GS-ST in the small $\tau$-regime, where the latter exhibits exponentially growing variance.
+As a result, its variance grows linearly with $s$ (Fig.~\ref{fig:bima_var}f), implying that $\operatorname{Var}\!\left[\mathcal{G}_{\rm SF}(N_s)\right] \sim s$.

+This linear scaling, resulting from additive accumulation of variance, explains why the SF~estimator performs better than GS-ST in the small $\tau$-regime, where variance accumulates multiplicatively (and hence exponentially). \\

-\paragraph*{AP Estimator.} As for the SF~estimator, the variance of the AP estimator grows linearly with the number of Gillespie steps~$s$, albeit with a higher slope (Fig.~\ref{fig:bima_var}c).
-The higher slope explains the larger variance of AP compared to SF for high dissociation rates $k$, where many Gillespie steps are required to reach the desired final time.
-To explain the linear variance scaling, we recall the definition of the AP~estimator (Eq.~\ref{eq:AP}) and express its variance as
+\paragraph*{AP Estimator.} As for the SF~estimator, the variance of the AP estimator grows linearly with the number of Gillespie steps~$s$, albeit with a higher slope (Fig.~\ref{fig:bima_var}e).
+To explain this scaling, we recall the definition of the AP~estimator (Eq.~\ref{eq:AP}) and express its variance as